 Both options seem to do the same thing but System Clone has only been available with v2.1.
 Has System Clone now replaced Disk Clone?

 Depending on your requirements when it comes to creating a backup, this disk clone vs partition clone is an all-time puzzle that needs to be solved at first.
 Either to go for a disk clone or you should opt for a system clone, this purely depends on the problem you are facing.
-In case, your device is confronting issues related to disk i.e. bad sectors, virus or malware attacks, disk corruption, etc., it is wise to opt the disk clone and if your system fails to work due to window corruption then you need a system clone as a backup.
+In case, your device is confronting issues related to disk i.e. bad sectors, virus or malware attacks, disk corruption, etc., it is wise to opt for the disk clone and if your system fails to work due to window corruption then you need a system clone as a backup.
 This article further explains a fair contest between system clone vs disk clone.

 At first, clone by word means creating an exact copy of a particular thing.
 When it comes to computing and technology, the word clone here again means creating copies but for now, this means creating copies of data saved or the system on the whole.
 The process of cloning is segregated into two broad categories i.e. disk clone and system clone.
-Both acting as a backup technique serves for the same purpose i.e. saving data against any potential data loss.
+Both acting as a backup technique serves the same purpose i.e. saving data against any potential data loss.
 Both of the types are different from each other and performed in different situations via supporting software.
-This article is going to explain the clear cut difference between disk clone vs system clone and also gives a third party application software solution to create both types of the clone.
+This article is going to explain the clear-cut difference between disk clone vs system clone and also gives a third-party application software solution to create both types of clone.
 Here are the topics that would be discussed in detail.

 Disk cloning is a technique in which you create a copy of the targeted hard disk drive i.e. all files and file systems saved on the partition.
 Just acting as a backup process, the disk cloning is performed to save the data against any potential data loss due to disaster, or when you are going to change the hard drive in case of any physical or technical damage.
-Disk coning is performed with the help of specialized software i.e. it can be a cloning software, disk imaging software, or backup software.
+Disk coning is performed with the help of specialized software i.e. it can be cloning software, disk imaging software, or backup software.